-By Micayla Charles
+By Micayla Charles & Carly Wilson

-- the size of the space,
+- The size of the space

-- the proximity to parking or public transportation.
+- Proximity to parking or public transportation.

 The transcript turnaround time varies amongst court reporting agencies.
 If you know that you’ll need the transcript on an expedited basis, inform the court reporter or the agency as soon as possible.
-Doing so allows the reporter and the Production team to adjust schedules accordingly to ensure that the transcript is delivered to you on time.
+Doing so allows the reporter and the production team to adjust schedules accordingly to ensure that the transcript is delivered to you on time.

 Of course, if you think you might need a rough draft of the transcript, make every attempt to let the court reporting agency know in advance so that a qualified court reporter may be assigned.
-If a videographer will be present at the depositions, it’s important to be specific about any rush request for the video.
+If a videographer will be present at the depositions, it is important to be specific about any rush request for the video.

 If you would like to receive a realtime feed during the deposition, it is best to provide the request to the court reporting agency at the time of scheduling so that a qualified reporter may be assigned.
 The reporter will be prepared to transmit local realtime (within the deposition suite), as well as to stream the realtime to a remote location.

+Traditional videoconferencing uses dedicated VC units that connect through a static IP address.
 Another option for remote attendance is via mobile videoconference.
-Mobile videoconferencing allows remote participants to connect via most any device, including laptops, iPads, or smartphones, similar to Skype or FaceTime, which may be less stable and vulnerable to security breaches.
+Mobile videoconferencing allows remote participants to connect via most any device, including laptops, iPads or smartphones via Zoom or other video conferencing platforms.
 Your court reporting firm can set you up with a mobile videoconference meeting that is both secure and stable.

 It’s always helpful to send exhibits in advance of the deposition.
 Sending exhibits digitally can be the most convenient and efficient way to ensure the exhibits make it to the deposition.
 If you want to pre-mark exhibits, you can always include that information for the court reporter.
 But if you need to send original exhibits through a mail service, be sure to always retain a tracking number and confirm the proper receiving address for the exhibits.

 Deposition details change all the time.
-Court reporting firms are generally very flexible, but it is vital to communicate any changes in the deposition time, venue, or services as soon as you know them.
+Court reporting firms are generally very flexible, but it is vital to communicate any changes in the deposition time, venue or services as soon as you know them.
 This ensures that every deposition starts on time, and it also helps to avoid any unnecessary charges.